MinishLab/.github/profile/README.md

 We believe that if you make models fast enough, you unlock new possibilities.

 Using our software, you can:
-* Ingest the entire English Wikipedia in 5 minutes
+* Embed the entire English Wikipedia in 5 minutes
 * Classify tens of thousands of documents per second on CPU
 * Approximately deduplicate extremely large datasets in minutes
 * Build the fastest RAG application in the world